Stitchmaker/Metis_Bootcamp/README.md

 ### Fletcher_Project
 Half of week 6 and Weeks 7 & 8

 Natural Language Processing and Unsupervised Learning

+Examine NY Times articles from the past 4 years and look for trends in topics.

+### Kojak_Project
+Weeks 9 to 12

+Final Project

+Generate industrial chilled water heat exchanger performance curves.